jeffpar/pcjs.v1/blog/2015/06/05/README.md

 	   LATCHES: 0x00000000                     LATCHES: 0x00000000
 		ACCESS: 0x1411                          ACCESS: 0x0400

-One of the apparent oddities is that, for mode 0x0E, GRC[MODE] has been programmed with 0x11, whereas for mode 0x10, it was programmed with 0x00.
+One of the apparent oddities is that, for mode 0x0E, the GRC Mode Register was programmed with 0x11, whereas for mode 0x10, it was programmed with 0x00.
 Why would mode 0x0E want to set the ODDEVEN bit during the scroll, when it hadn't been set during any other writes to the screen?